 This is where the two types of degeneration divide, because the treatment for each is different.

-Dry macular degeneration is most often treated with an increased regimen of vitamins and minerals designed to help slow to the progression of the disease.
-This formula, as developed by the National Eye Institute, usually includes high doses of Vitamins C and E, Vitamin A (or beta carotene), zinc oxide, and copper.
+Dry macular degeneration is most often treated with an increased regimen of vitamins and minerals designed to help slow the progression of the disease.
+This formula, as developed by the National Eye Institute, usually includes high doses of Vitamins C and E, Vitamin A (or beta-carotene), zinc oxide, and copper.
 This treatment is usually only effective for patients with intermediate state degeneration.

 The other treatment option is the surgical implantation of a telescopic lens in the affected eye.
 This small plastic tube can be used to improve distance and close vision.